-During one cross-over study, resistance-trained men completed 5 sets of leg press, hack squat, and leg extension at 60% of one-rep max (the maximum weight you can lift for one repetition) until failure.
+During one cross-over study, resistance-trained men completed five sets of leg press, hack squat, and leg extension at 60% of one-rep max (the maximum weight you can lift for one repetition) until failure.
 Following the consumption of citrulline malate, the number of reps performed was significantly higher across all exercises compared to the placebo group.6

 Improves oxygen delivery to muscles

-Not only does citrulline malate have benefits for power-related exercise, but it has also shown benefits in aerobic exercise.10
+Not only does citrulline malate have benefits for power-related exercise, it has also shown benefits in aerobic exercise.10

-So, if your goal is to improve endurance performance, a citrulline malate supplement might be worth a try.
+So if your goal is to improve endurance performance, a citrulline malate supplement might be worth a try.

 Citrulline Malate Dosage & Side Effects

 Previous studies demonstrate that a daily dose of 6-8g of citrulline malate is sufficient to induce an ergogenic effect, though doses as low as 3g still offer performance benefits.
-Whether taken acutely as a single dose or over several consecutive days, citrulline malate is considered safe to consume and doesn’t cause serious adverse effects.9,11
+Whether taken acutely as a single dose, or over several consecutive days, citrulline malate is considered safe to consume and doesn’t cause serious adverse effects.9,11

 What is citrulline malate?